rerdavies/pipedal/README.md

 &nbsp;

-** NEW version 1.2.37 Beta4 release, providing support for Raspberry Pi OS Bookworm.
-See the [á  release notes](https://rerdavies.github.io/pipedal/ReleaseNotes) for details.**
+#### NEW version 1.2.37 Beta4 release, providing support for Raspberry Pi OS Bookworm.
+See the [release notes](https://rerdavies.github.io/pipedal/ReleaseNotes) for details.

 &nbsp;